-Although the fort has withstood such tremors before, now that the stone has been weakened by excessive water seepage, locals are worries that the fort is not as resistant as it once was.
+Although the fort has withstood such tremors before, now that the stone has been weakened by excessive water seepage, local people are worried that the fort is not as resistant as it once was.

 Original photo: Dan Searle

-To add further complication, the fort was built on a weak foundation.
+To add further complications, the fort was built on a weak foundation.
 Positioned on the Trikuta Hills, the weak sedimentary rock below is porous and seeps water.

 With drainage systems choking, the fort is sinking.